EvanAramayo/SmartScribe/docs/CONDUCT.md

 ### 6. Meeting Times and Locations/Mediums

- Meeting times will be decided through a poll to identify optimal times for all members.
-Locations or mediums will be selected based on accessibility and convenience for the entire group.
+ Meeting times will be during class times.
+Locations will be at the regular class location at Quinn Hall.

 ### 7. Agenda and Minutes/Notes